Content provided by a guest contributor.

 - They will measure you on delivery NOT on how nice you are to them

 - Avoid pressuring them as they like to be in control

 - Make sure you take action on what they ask and give them regular feedback

-2. Drivers – this person is bottom line driven.
+This person is bottom line driven.
 They want to see progress, they are task focussed and they will push for results.
 They speak fast and come across strongly.
 They like to be in control.
 Drivers often have little time to listen to your story.
 They see flattery as wasting their time.

 - You need to be focussed in your communication, to the point and clear

 - Ask them what they want to do or what they see as the next step

 - Avoid talking through issues as they are mainly interested in the end result

 - Drivers may overlook impacts, so support them by sharing issues you feel they need to be aware of

 - Take notes about what was agreed and email this to them

 - The tone of your follow up needs to be “I know you are busy, I just want to update you on...”

 To this person relationships are important.
 They dislike and will avoid conflict.
 They are non-confrontational and indirect in their communication – they will take a long time to get to their point.
 They like to tell stories.
 They take their time, are laid back and slow soft talkers.
 They give off gentle, harmonious energy and are incredibly easy to relate to.